Configuring IIS to support Estonian Digital ID-card for authentication

 Authentication succeeded over TLS 1.2 protocol

-As an alternative we can use certificate acceptance instead of requiring it.
-In this case we can access websites also with username or password or without authentication at all.
+As an alternative, certificate acceptance can be used instead of requiring it.
+In this case, websites can be accessed also with username or password or without authentication at all.

 Enabling in-handshake authentication method

-If we want to use TLS 1.3 protocol with Windows Server 2022 IIS 10, we must enable the in-handshake authentication method.
-With this method certificate request query is sent to client with Server Hello.
+To use TLS 1.3 protocol with Windows Server 2022 IIS 10, the in-handshake authentication method must be enabled.
+With this method, the certificate request query is sent to the client with Server Hello.

 Please follow next steps to enable in-handshake authentication method: